Losant/losant-docs/docs/applications/webhooks.md

 # Webhooks

-Webhooks are defined HTTP endpoints within the Losant Platform that can be used to trigger workflows from external sources.
+Webhooks are defined HTTP endpoints within the Losant Platform that can be used to trigger [workflows](/workflows/overview/) from external sources.

 ## Viewing Webhooks

 You can view the available webhooks under `Webhooks` in the Application menu bar.

 ![Add Webhook](/images/applications/add-webhook.png "Add Webhook")

+Click a webhook's name in the list to view its configuration, make edits or view workflows associated with the webhook.

 ## Creating a Webhook